Central Iowans Recognized as Volunteers of the Year for the Alzheimer’s Association Iowa Chapter

-Central Iowans Recognized as Volunteers of the Year for the Alzheimer’s Association Iowa Chapter4/21/2025
+Central Iowans Recognized as Volunteers of the Year for the Alzheimer’s Association Iowa Chapter4/22/2025

 Four Central Iowans have been recognized for their dedication and support in the fight to end Alzheimer’s as 2025 Alzheimer’s Association Iowa Chapter Volunteers of the Year.